Eduard Study

-Christian Hugo Eduard Study (/ˈʃtuːdi/ SHTOO-dee; 23 March 1862 – 6 January 1930) was a German mathematician known for work on invariant theory of ternary forms (1889) and for the study of spherical trigonometry.
+Christian Hugo Eduard Study (/ˈʃtuːdi/ SHTOO-dee; 23 March 1862, Coburg – 6 January 1930, Bonn) was a German mathematician known for work on invariant theory of ternary forms (1889) and for the study of spherical trigonometry.
 He is also known for contributions to space geometry, hypercomplex numbers, and criticism of early physical chemistry.

 Study was born in Coburg in the Duchy of Saxe-Coburg-Gotha.

 Career

-Eduard Study began his studies in Jena, Strasbourg, Leipzig, and Munich.
+Eduard Study began his studies at the University of Jena, the University of Strasbourg, Leipzig University, and the Ludwig-Maximilians-Universität München.
 He loved to study biology, especially entomology.
-He was awarded the doctorate in mathematics at the University of Munich in 1884.
+He was awarded the doctorate in mathematics at the Ludwig-Maximilians-Universität München in 1884.
 Paul Gordan, an expert in invariant theory was at Leipzig, and Study returned there as Privatdozent.
-In 1888 he moved to Marburg and in 1893 embarked on a speaking tour in the U.S.A.
+In 1888, he moved to Marburg University and in 1893 embarked on a speaking tour in the U.S.A.
 He appeared at a Congress of Mathematicians in Chicago as part of the World's Columbian Exposition and took part in mathematics at Johns Hopkins University.
-Back in Germany, in 1894, he was appointed extraordinary professor at Göttingen.
-Then he gained the rank of full professor in 1897 at Greifswald.
-In 1904 he was called to the University of Bonn as the position held by Rudolf Lipschitz was vacant.
+Back in Germany, in 1894, he was appointed extraordinary professor at the University of Göttingen.
+Then, he gained the rank of full professor in 1897 at the University of Greifswald.
+In 1904, he was called to the University of Bonn as the position held by Rudolf Lipschitz was vacant.
 There he settled until retirement in 1927.

 Study gave a plenary address at the International Congress of Mathematicians in 1904 at Heidelberg and another in 1912 at Cambridge, UK.